fcrepo-exts/fcrepo-docker/README.md

 For a detailed explanation of the configuration options have a look at [Application Configuration](https://wiki.lyrasis.org/display/FEDORA6x/Application+Configuration) in the Lyrasis Wiki.

+## Official Dockerhub Releases and Tags

+This repository also houses the GitHub actions and shell scripts which are responsible for updating the [Official fcrepo DockerHub repository](https://hub.docker.com/r/fcrepo/fcrepo/tags).
+There you will find tagged releases for your convenience following the common standard of:

+- `fcrepo/fcrepo:latest` : points to the most recent stable MAJOR.MINOR.PATCH release e.g. 'fcrepo/fcrepo:6.5.0'.
+Use this with care as it may jump MAJOR versions with large breaking changes major updates to core libraries and perhaps new ways of working.
+- `fcrepo/fcrepo:MAJOR-tomcat9` : points to the most recent version of the MAJOR release and is paired with tomcat9 e.g. 'fcrepo/fcrepo:6-tomcat9'.
+Use this to target a major version but with a risk of changes though they should remain backwards compatible with previous versions.
+- `fcrepo/fcrepo:MAJOR.MINOR-tomcat9` : points to the most recent version of the MAJOR and MINOR release and is paired with tomcat9 e.g. 'fcrepo/fcrepo:6.5-tomcat9'.
+Use this to target a known good marjor and minor version but with the latest bug fixes and no unexpected changes.
+- `fcrepo/fcrepo:MAJOR.MINOR.PATCH-tomcat9` : points to the most recent version of the MAJOR and MINOR and PATCH release and is paired with tomcat9 e.g. 'fcrepo/fcrepo:6.4.1-tomcat9'.
+Use this to target a very specific patch release which you know to be right for your use case.
+- `fcrfepo/fcrepo:MAJOR.MINOR.PATCH-SNAPSHOT` : tracks the main branch of the repository and contains bleeding edge, as-yet unreleased changes.
+Use at your own risk!
+This is not designerd to be used in production.
+It is a convenient method of packaging and deploying the latest code for developers and testers.  e.g. 6.5.0-SNAPSHOT

+For more information on the [Semantic Versioning](https://semver.org) scheme used by all of our repositories, refer to their documentation.

 ## Development

 ### Repository organization